 Now let me introduce you our itinerary

-Upon your arrival, I will personally pick up the entire group at the MRS airport on Sunday July 9 at noon.
+Upon your arrival, I will personally pick up the entire group at the MRS airport.
 After some refreshments, we will drive to our Luberon guest house.
 You will instantly feel at home in this very quiet and french atmosphere.
 We will then settle in with a local wine and a fresh seasonal lunch.
 Our dear cook will be preparing the welcoming dinner.
 This first day is all about settling down, resting after a long trip and getting to know each.
 As a group of passionate artists and remarquable people, your enthusiasm and your adventurous spirit are the best recipe for a unique and memorable Art Experience!

 In the following pages of this itinerary I will try and give you a taste of the villages and places I want to share with you.
 Just like this view of the garden in the castle of Lourmarin home town of the famous french writer Albert Camus.